 Course Pending Completion

-An IP (in progress) grade is temporarily recorded when a course does not have to be completed by the end of the semester of enrollment.
-The grade submitted when the course has been completed replaces all IP grades for that course.
-This applies to courses such as Special Projects, Special Topics, Research and Thesis, as specified by the departments.
+An IP (in progress) grade is temporarily recorded when a course cannot be completed by the end of the semester of enrollment.
+At the undergraduate level, only certain approved clinical or similar courses may extend past the end of the semester.
+If applicable, including at the graduate level, the grade submitted when the course has been completed replaces all IP grades for that course.

 Credit Hours Earned